 An area is automatically classified as DPA when it is:

 - classified under the Modified Monash Model as MM 5 to 7

 - in the Northern Territory

 You can check the status of a location by using the Health Workforce Locator , selecting the DPA layer of the map and searching for your town or suburb.
 The size and boundary of the DPA can seen by hovering your cursor over the area.

 When does the DPA review happen and how will I be informed?

-Will our current OTDs (in their moratorium), still be able to work at the practice, if the location loses its DPA status?
+Will our current OTDs (within their moratorium), still be able to work at our practice if the location loses its DPA status?

 Yes.
 All doctors currently working at the practice will be unaffected by any change.